Terps Helping Turtles: Since 2012

-Each year 12 ILS students apply to spend their spring break caring for very special patients at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center in Topsail, NC.
-This well-known facility cares for sea turtles as they are recuperating from disease and/or injuries.
+In conjunction with the Alternative Breaks program, every March since 2012, ILS students have spent their spring break caring for very special patients at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center on Topsail Island, NC.
+This exclusive break trip is reserved for ILS students only.
+The renown facility cares for multiple species of sea turtles as they recuperate from disease, environmental conditions, or injuries.

 Applications for this unique experience open in the fall semester.
 Students selected for the trip are required to attend regular pre-trip meetings, participant in fundraising and outreach activities, and attend a post-trip service day.

-Learn more about the trip by reading our Trip Blog.
+Learn more about the trip by watching our digital story for 2017!

-For questions about this trip please contact the ILS staff at email@example.com.
+For questions about this trip please contact us at firstname.lastname@example.org.